 The Verdict

-Having a sub-3% mortgage rate or a paid-off deed is a huge financial advantage, but it should not lock you into a property that no longer fits your lifestyle.
+Holding onto a home out of habit or convenience can come with a steep, hidden price tag.
+While having a sub-3% mortgage rate or a paid-off deed is a huge financial advantage, it should not lock you into a property that no longer fits your lifestyle.

 If rising property costs are quietly draining your monthly savings and cash flow, it may be time to reconsider whether your current home still serves your needs.